flywheel-apps/freesurfer-recon-all/README.md

 ### parallel (optional)

 Command line option to run recon-all in parallel.
 (Default=False).
 By default, it instructs the binaries to use 4 processors (cores), meaning, 4 threads will run in parallel in some operations.
 Adjust n_cpus for more (or less) than 4 cores.
+NOTE: this option causes the gear to fail stocastically, that is why the default is False.

 ### reconall_options (required)